Personalised weight loss support

 Our weight management service is available to adults aged 18-75 years old in the following cases:

-(i) If you have a BMI of over 30 - in this case, we will prescribe injectable medication.
+(i) If you have a BMI of over 30kg/m2 - in this case, we can consider prescribing injectable medication.

 (ii) If you have a BMI of between 27 and 30, with at least one weight-related condition (pre-diabetes, T2DM, hypertension, dyslipidaemia or obstructive sleep apnoea) - in this case, we will require a letter from your GP stating that you have been previously diagnosed with a weight-related condition, in order to prescribe you injectable medication.

-(iii) If you have a BMI of between 27 and 30, without a weight-related condition - in this case we will offer oral medication.
+(iii) If you have a BMI of between 27 and 30kg/m2, without a weight-related condition - in this case we can consider the use of oral medication to assist with weight loss.

 If you're unsure, calculate your BMI here.

-- The cost of any prescribed medication is separate to the cost of our weight management service.
-You can buy any prescribed medication from your preferred pharmacy.
+The cost of any prescribed medication is separate to the cost of our weight management service.
+The pharmacy will be able to provide you with information regarding the cost of the medication.

 IMPORTANT: Please note that we cannot apply for reimbursement to the HSE for this medication.